logiclogue/jordanlord.co.uk/src/blog/footium-in-the-age-of-ai.md

 It will be the one with the most coherent world model.

 The near-term prediction is simple: football products built on annual content production pipelines will look increasingly brittle.
-Products built on persistent world state will improve continuously.
+Products built on persistent world state will compound continuously.

 That is why this matters.